Do you know these LGBTQ terms that are commonly used in the queer community?

-We believe that every month is Pride Month!
 We’ve already filled you in on our fave LGBTQ movies, queer artists on Instagram, and the best gay bars in Hong Kong, and now we’ve put together a list of some of the most basic LGBTQ terms and their definitions – ready to see if you understand what these terms mean?

 LGBTQ terms that you need to know

 Aseuxality means that one experiences no sexual attraction to others.
 Even though asexuals aren’t interested in having sex with anyone, they can still have romantic feelings for people – and be in a healthy relationship.
 Being asexual and aromantic are two very different things.